Adsea-Helmetguy/ft_irc_marcus/README.md

 1. /part <#channelname> <optional reason>

 **Sending a message**
-1. /privmsg is not needed just type the message
-2. For private message just type the nick of the target followed by message
+2. just type message in the channel

 **How to kill port if needed**
 1. sudo lsof -i :<PORT> (Get PID from this command)